Noble772/Citra-Mouse-Limiter/README.md

 Step 2: Rename your desired resolution ahk file to "CitraLimitMouse.ahk".
 Default is 1080p.

 Step 3: Enjoy!
-Launch Script 1.vbs to start the script
+CitraMouseLimit.bat or LaunchCMLBatchSilent.vbs to start the script

 If you want the script to launch at startup then either make a shortcut to shell:startup or create a task in Task Scheduler to start on login.